FelixLehn/ExpenseTracker/README.md

 The metrics can be found in here: https://github.com/FelixLehn/ExpenseTracker/tree/main/docs/Sonarqube-Metriken

 There are mainly Screenshots from the ExpenseTracker, before and after the final implementation.
-Another bigger project can also be found in this folder, a SonarQube Metric of an anonymization Tool.
+Another bigger project can also be found in this folder, a SonarQube Metric of an Anonymization Tool.

 ## Clean Code Development: